-There are a variety of cancer treatments available at The Cancer Center at St. Peter’s.
+There are a variety of cancer treatments available at The Cancer Treatment Center at St. Peter’s Health Regional Medical Center.
 Our cancer care team determines what type of treatment will be most effective for each patient.

 Chemotherapy is a process using drugs to treat cancer.
 You might take these drugs before or after cancer surgery.
 You might take them alone or with radiation.
 Most chemo drugs are given in one of the following ways:

 - You might simply swallow a pill.
 If your chemo is a pill or liquid, you can often take it at home, but you need to follow your doctor's directions carefully.

 - Chemo can be given like a flu shot.
 The shots may be given in your doctor's office, a hospital, a clinic, or at home.

 - Most often, chemo is given right into your veins through a needle or tiny plastic tube (called a catheter).
 This is called an IV (intravenous) injection.

 You may take chemo once a day, once a week, or even once a month, depending on the type of cancer you have and the chemo you are taking.
 How long you take chemo also depends on the type of cancer, how you respond to the drugs, and what length of time led to the best treatment results in research studies.

 Hormonal Therapy uses naturally occurring substances in the body that stimulate the growth of hormone–sensitive tissues, such as the breast or prostate gland.

 When cancer arises in breast or prostate tissue, its growth and spread may be caused by the body’s own hormones.
 Therefore, drugs that block hormone production or change the way hormones work, and/or removal of organs that secrete hormones, such as the ovaries or testicles, are ways of fighting cancer.
 Hormone therapy, similar to chemotherapy, is a systemic treatment that may affect cancer cells throughout the body.